-This IDE specifically focuses on web apps development using react and probably the only notable ide available which is dedicated just for react based application development.
+This IDE specifically focuses on web apps development using react and is probably the only notable ide available that is dedicated just for React-based application development.

 You may also like – React Tutorials

-Reactide is cross platform, open source, free to use tool and can be downloaded for Windows, MacOS, Ubuntu and Debian.
+Reactide is a cross-platform, open-source, free-to-use tool and can be downloaded for Windows, macOS, Ubuntu, and Debian.

 Github link – React IDE for web development

 3. Webstorm (React IDE for Enterprises)

 Webstorm is the product of a company named JetBrains which is developing such tools for the last ~18 years.
 The track record seems to be good around continuous product upgrades as well as customer support.